Do shoppers need reminders to play nice?

 Here are a few:

-In most cases, do you see signs at stores or restaurants encouraging customer behavior as appropriate or inappropriate?
+Do shoppers need reminders to remain polite?
+Do you see signs at stores or restaurants encouraging customer behavior as appropriate or inappropriate?